The PMP Helps You Improve Patient Safety

 - The patient’s agreement to take medications at the dosage and frequency prescribed, with a specific protocol for lost prescriptions and early refills

-- The requirement that all chronic pain management prescriptions are provided by a single practitioner or a limited, agreed-upon group of practitioners
+- The requirement that all chronic pain management prescriptions be provided by a single practitioner or a limited, agreed-upon group of practitioners

 - The patient’s agreement to not abuse alcohol or use other medically unauthorized substances or medications

-- The requirement for individuals who are prescribed opioids for chronic pain management that fluid drug screens be performed at random intervals at the practitioner’s discretion, but no less than once every six months
+- The requirement for individuals who are prescribed opioids for chronic pain management to have fluid drug screens performed at random intervals at the practitioner’s discretion, but no less than once every six months

-- Pill counts may be requested at the discretion of the provider
+- Pill counts, which may be requested at the discretion of the provider